 - Except middle fuselage cross section issue, general kit dimensions are nearly perfect.
 Overall fit is excellent. - All panel lines and prominent rivets are recessed (more particularly on the belly).
 They are raised on specific locations such as wing roots.
 However, there are no rivets where they were flushed (on the upper wings and the rear fuselage).
 Engine area has very well done door fasteners.
-Fabric surfaces are smooth with tape strips topped with delicate stitching detail. - Optional landing gear parts are included.
-Kit has two different styles of main and tail wheels, two styles of wheel well covers for the upper wings.
-Check you references.
-Other incuded parts such as other propeller blades or front instrument part are not for use. - Kit has MG151/20 gun gondolas parts but they are only showed in the instructions as "not for use" ones.
-As explained in G-6 list, they are 3mm too short and some details may be improved.
-By the way, such guns were seemingly not or very rarely used on K4s. - A strong "H" shaped wing spar part ensures perfect dihedral and a good fit at the wing root. - The flaps and the slats parts may be positioned (even if on the ground actual flaps were generally retracted). - Erla Haube canopy part is not intended to be glued closed. - Possibly separate underwing forward radiator flaps. - Possibly separate oil cooler intake rear flap. - To ease assembly of the separate tail parts with fuselage sides, do not comply with Hasegawa directions and glue each tail side with each fuselage side. - Possibly remove and reposition control surfaces. - Note that even if this is far from being very noticeable, angle of main wheels is not totally correct.
+Fabric surfaces are smooth with tape strips topped with delicate stitching detail. - Kit has MG151/20 gun gondolas parts but they are only showed in the instructions as "not for use" ones.
+They are 3mm too short and some details may be improved.
+By the way, such guns were seemingly not or very rarely used on G-10s. - Kit also has short tail wheel parts ("not for use" E4 & 5 parts).
+Check your references as they may be more appropriate according to the chosen airframe features.
+Note that such parts are totally accurate. - A strong "H" shaped wing spar part ensures perfect dihedral and a good fit at the wing root. - The flaps and the slats parts may be positioned (even if on the ground actual flaps were generally retracted). - Erla Haube canopy part is not intended to be glued closed. - Possibly separate underwing forward radiator flaps. - Possibly separate oil cooler intake rear flap. - To ease assembly of the separate tail parts with fuselage sides, do not comply with Hasegawa directions and glue each tail side with each fuselage side. - Possibly remove and reposition control surfaces. - Note that even if this is far from being very noticeable, angle of main wheels is not totally correct.
 To possibly solve this, shorten a little bit the wheel axle and set the angle to a more correct position. - Pilot figure is seated a little bit too low.
-If you use it, bring it up to a higher position (with a plasticard spacer) - Up to now, kit has only been released as reference ST20 with two very similar red tulip JG 52 Stab schemes.
+If you use it, bring it up to a higher position (with a plasticard spacer) - Initial ST22 Kit depicts a Regensburg-built G-10 (demonstrated by the shape of the nose cowling parts).
+As most G-10s were built by Erla and WNF (G-10/U4), check you references to choose a correct deco scheme because none of the three marking options in the kit is accurate according to Jerry Crandall: - First option is not a G-10 but is in fact a very similar DB-605D equipped G-14AS. - Second option is actually an Erla-built machine with the completely differently shaped nose cowling (type 110 according to Mermet nomenclature: vertical rather than rounded panel line on the port side, no under cowling chin bulges and wider and shallower radiator cowling).
+Moreover, it was not a 3/JG51 but an 11/JG300 plane found in Prague with Blue/White/Blue defense stripes.
+Its Werknummer is false.